Cell # 610-476-4859

 Currently London Grove Township enforces the 2009 International Codes.

 The cost of permits is based on the London Grove Township Fee Schedule.
-To provide an example, the cost of permits to construct a 300-square-foot desk with an actual construction cost of $5,000 would be $50 for the Zoning Permit and $110 for the building permit.
+To provide an example, the cost of permits to construct a 300-square-foot deck with an actual construction cost of $5,000 would be $50 for the Zoning Permit and $110 for the building permit.

 View the Permit Requirements for more information on what projects require a Building Permit.
 Permit Requirements Page.